golovewkin/react-materialUI-firebase-starter/README.md

 React 18, material ui, firebase auth, firebase firestore with NO SERVER CODE (just 2 scripts 😉)

 ## What you will get:
-1. Admin panel
+1. Easy hosting (Digital Ocean, for example)
-2. Mini Entity framework with ability to save to firebase
+2. Admin panel
-3. Ability to create an admin
+3. Mini Entity framework with ability to save to firebase
 4. 'Settings' and 'Home' page for users
 5. Users can login via email ONLY in this version
 6. Reset password functionality out of the box